simoncozens/fonts-and-layout/features.md

 ![](features/noto.svg)

-We see that in the case of the "NA UUE" and "LLA UUE" combinations, the vowel sign UUE is normally positioned at a fixed distance below the headline, regardless of the depth of the base character.
+You should be able to see that in the first two combinations ("NA UUE" and "LLA UUE"), the vowel sign UUE appears at the same depth; regardless of how far below the headline the base character reaches, the vowel sign is being positioned at a fixed distance below the headline.
 (So we're not using mark to base and anchors here, for those of you who have read ahead.)
-XXX Reword to make more clear

-However, if we attached the vowel sign to the "DA", we'd get a collision with the DA's curly tail.
-So in a DA+UUE sequence, we have to do a bit of *vertical* kerning: move the vowel sign down a bit when applied to a long descender.
+However, if we attached the vowel sign to the "DA" at that same fixed position, it would collide with the DA's curly tail.
+So in a DA+UUE sequence, we have to do a bit of *vertical* kerning: we need to move the vowel sign down a bit when it's been applied to a long descender.

 Here's the code to do that (which I've simplified to make it more readable):

     feature dist {
       script dev2;